nhsconnect/gpconnect/pages/integration/integration_sds_registering_endpoints.md

 Consumer systems MAY use a single GP Connect Party Key for multiple organisations, if they connect to Spine via a single shared message handling server.

-However, as per [1.1 Unique ASID per system used by an organisation](#11-unique-asid-per-system-used-by-an-organisation) each consumer organisation **MUST** have it's own unique ASID.
+However, as per [1.1 Unique ASID per system used by an organisation](#11-unique-asid-per-system-used-by-an-organisation) each consumer organisation **MUST** have its own unique ASID.

 Please see [System topologies](integration_system_topologies.html) for more information.